-- (1) Upon receipt of a Formal Complaint and a determination of jurisdictional scope, a prompt and equitable formal investigation of an alleged violation of the Policy shall be initiated. - (2) Title IX Coordinator will issue written notice of allegation to the Respondent and Complainant, if known.
+Upon receipt of a Formal Complaint, the Title IX Coordinator will issue written notice of allegations to the Respondent and Complainant, if known.
 The written notice will be provided to each Party with sufficient time to prepare a response before any initial interview.
-The notice of allegations will include the following: - a.
-Notice of this policy and the processes within this policy, including the informal resolution process described in Section 2 above; - b.
+The notice of allegations will include the following:

+- a.
+Notice of this procedure and the processes contained herein, including the Informal Resolution Process described in Section 2 above: - b.
 The identities of the Parties involved, if known; - c.
 The conduct allegedly constituting sexual harassment; - d.
 The date and location of the incident, if known; - e.
 A statement that the Respondent is presumed not responsible for the alleged conduct; - f.
 A statement that a determination regarding responsibility is made at the conclusion of the formal resolution process; - g.
 A statement that Parties may have an advisor of their choice, who may be, but is not required to be, an attorney; - h.
-A statement that Parties may inspect and review evidence; and - A statement that knowingly making false statements or knowingly submitting false information during this process is prohibited and may be grounds for separate discipline.
+A statement that Parties may inspect and review evidence; and - i.
+A statement that knowingly making false statements or knowingly submitting false information during this process is prohibited and may be grounds for separate discipline.